 SIGN UP FOR SAPPHIRE NEWS

-Sapphire is a closed group specifically designed for LGBTI women who are employees of Pride Inclusion Programs member organisations regardless of whether or not they are out at work.
+Sapphire is a closed group specifically designed for LGBTQ women and non-binary people who may be perceived as female or feminine, who are employees of Pride Inclusion Programs member organisations regardless of whether or not they are out at work.
 This group is confidential and can only be accessed by the convenor of this group.

 Click here to sign up to our Sapphire newsletter, keeping you up to date with the development of Sapphire.
-This group is convened by Nicki Elkin and Sarah Cox, Relationship Managers at Pride in Diversity.
-For more information contact Sarah Cox on (02) 9206 email@example.com, and/or Nicki Elkin on (02) 9206 firstname.lastname@example.org.
+This group is convened by Nicki Elkin and Jessica Mayers, Relationship Managers at Pride in Diversity.
+For more information contact Jessica Mayers on (02) 9206 firstname.lastname@example.org, and/or Nicki Elkin on (02) 9206 email@example.com.